Overcoming Trials

 We don’t know if our faith is strong enough to stand on until it is tested.
 We don’t know if our God is big enough to carry us through the valley until we can no longer walk on our own.

-Trusting God in the valley means you allow him to let the darkness conform you to his image, even when it hurts.
+Trusting God in the valley means we allow him to let the darkness conform us into image, even when it hurts.

 2. Trusting God in the valley includes walking forward when you don’t understand what God is doing.